 Daniel Panetta: When we look at the ideal composition of a group, it makes sense if the individual members have different abilities so that the group as a whole can survive.
 For example, one who is particularly intelligent, one who is constantly moving, is an adaptive and a sensitive person who perceives changes and dangers early.
 It is important that they find a common way to communicate constructively.
 I believe that by the various psychological illnesses and the standardized requirements to humans, we are much too limited and prevent teams from becoming really strong.
 Diversity is everywhere.
 The biggest mistake we can make is to give Prussian all the same tasks.
 I've always been against this.

-I have to see what people bring with them instead of grinding them like a rock.
-Otherwise, I can wash what God has given them right away in the bathroom ...
-And that's what happens too often.
-What if we start looking at previously undiscovered capabilities as intangible assets.
-It is to despair, how high the damage in companies, because people are often misused.
-High absenteeism results and hardly anyone can show their potential correctly.
-I think it would be fantastic if we started using people in ways that would allow us to bring in their evolutionary psychological skills to solve specific problems and begin to create the right environment ...
+I have to see what people bring with them instead of grinding them like a stone.
+Otherwise, I can wash down what God has given them right away in the toilet ...
+And that's exactly what happens too often.
+How about if we start to consider previously undiscovered skills as intangible assets.
+It is desperate to see how much damage is being done in companies because people are often misused.
+There are high absences and hardly anyone can really show their potential.
+I think it would be fantastic if we start using people in such a way that they can bring in their evolutionary psychological skills to solve certain problems and start to create an appropriate environment ...

 Kathrin Sohst: Thank you for your time and the interesting insights into your insights and approaches regarding leadership.